kranzky/insoluble/folly.md

 With a deepening frown, I agreed to her terms.
 The onion-like layers of this mystery only seemed to grow.
 As we continued to delve into the book, our path diverged and dilated like a thin arrow of ice.
 Gently, I steered Angela away from the trembling darkness that loomed before us.
 We found ourselves situated in a narrow passage, with no clear indication of where to go next.

-The narrow passage grew increasingly mysterious.

-"Did you hear that?
-It sounded like an infinite wall just sighed!"
-I exclaimed in disbelief.

-Angela simply chuckled at my remark.

-"Oh, Lloyd, you and your wild imagination," Angela teased playfully.

-We continued our journey, the leather-bound book tightly clutched in my hand.

 As Angela trustily led the way, I couldn't help but notice her wincing slightly, clearly sore from our prolonged journey.

-"Mean strip wouldn't last," I muttered, recalling the strange sound I had heard earlier.
-As we continued through the narrow passageway, Angela examined the insect illustrations curiously, trying to find a connection between them.
-The mysterious "H" symbol still puzzled both of us, its meaning eluding our grasp.
-"We need to discover the hidden meaning," Angela urged, her determination unwavering.

 "Continued pour?"
 I questioned, confused by the combination of words in the book.
 "Polished tie shoes?"